inctasoft/simple-log-ts/README.md

 ```

 - Notice how only `WARN`, `ERROR` and `CRIT` log statements are printed.
 This is because `process.env.LOGLEVEL` was not set and in this case `WARN` level is assumed.
 See `log.spec.ts` for details.
 - Notice that both `CRIT` and `ERROR` levels uses console.error stream.
 However by setting `process.env.LOGLEVEL` to `CRIT` one can filter out other errors, leaving only those logged by the `crit` method.
+- If you set `LOGLEVEL` to something different from `DEBUG`,`INFO`,`WARN`,`ERROR` or `CRIT`, for example `LOGLEVEL=SILENT`, `CRIT` level is still printed
+- _For more sophisticated logger in the context of AWS serverless, you may want to consider using https://docs.powertools.aws.dev/lambda/typescript/latest/core/logger/_

+## CICD Workflow

+* PRs to `dev`, `main`, `release/**`, `hotfix/**` will trigger github workflow to Build, Test, Sonarcloud scan
+* On push to `main`, `release/**` or `hotfix/**`, commits are pulled back in `dev` branch
+* On push to  `main`:
+  * package version is bumped depending on commit messages
+    * see https://github.com/phips28/gh-action-bump-version#workflow on commit messages
+    * (version bump commit will be automerged in `dev` from _2._)
+  * new tag is being created with the new version
+  * npm package with the new version is pushed to https://registry.npmjs.org/
+  * npm package with the new version is pushed to https://npm.pkg.github.com/
+  * (TODO) `gh release` is created __!__ https://medium.com/giant-machines/releases-the-easy-way-3ec1c2c3502b

+## Using the template repository

+- Upon creating a repository from the template the CICD pipeline will fail for the `sonarcloud` step
+- You would want to first change contentsof `package.json` adding the name of your package, dependencies, etc.
+- make sure these secrets exists, have access to your repo and are valid:
+  - `PAT_TOKEN_GHA_AUTH` the token of the account to setup git for automatic version bumps and mergebacks in dev.
+Needs a `repo` scope
+  - `SONAR_TOKEN` - sonar cloud token.
+You will need a https://sonarcloud.io/ account and a corresponding project
+  - `NPM_TOKEN` - NPM token (classic).
+You will need a https://www.npmjs.com/ account